-Save the leftover yarn as you can make small project with remaining yarn.
-We will have a doll scarf video coming soon which is great for leftover yarn.
+Save the leftover loop yarn as you can make small project with remaining yarn.
+We have a doll scarf video which is great for leftover yarn.

-After finishing the last row, it's time to bind off to finish the blanket.
+After finishing the last row, it's time to bind off to finish the loop yarn textured blanket.
 The last row will have all of the loops sticking up.
-At this point you are finished working with the working yarn, so it can be cut off at the end of the row.
+At this point, you are finished working with the working yarn, so it can be cut off at the end of the row.

 Working across the row in the direction the next row would have been worked, take the 2nd loop pass it through the first loop.
 Take the 3rd loop and pass it through the 2nd loop.
 Continue across the row passing the next loop through the previous loop.
 Finish the bind off.

 At the end of the row, cut open the last loop that was passed through.
 Tie this loop off and cut or tuck in the ends.

 At some point, the skein will run out and it will likely happen in the middle of a row.
 Stitch until the last loop of the loop yarn.
 Take the next skein of loop yarn in the same color and loop the first loop of the new yarn into the SAME loop as the last loop of the yarn that ran out.